•February 28th 2020

 To test the application, open it in separate tabs and login using different usernames.
 Send a few messages using each user:

-That concludes the tutorial!
-You can now build on the knowledge gained here to build a solution that solves a real-world problem.
+You can now build on the knowledge gained here to create a live chatting solution that solves a real-world messaging problem.
 You can check out other things Stream Chat can do by viewing its extensive documentation.
 The complete code for this tutorial can be found in the GitHub repository.

 Thanks for reading, and happy coding!